The application for the 2022 KHOP Summer Session is now open, and the submission deadline is Friday, May 13, 2022.

 - Transcripts: Please provide unofficial transcripts in PDF format from all postsecondary institutions you have attended or are attending (junior/community colleges, universities, etc).
 Your name must appear on all transcripts.
 If you are admitted to the program, official transcripts may be requested.
 Please name your transcript files: Last Name-First Name-School Name-Transcript.pdf

-- 2020 Federal Income Tax Returns: To demonstrate eligibility for the KHOP program, we require financial information.
-Please provide the first two pages of your 2020 Federal Income Tax return in PDF format.
-If you were claimed as a dependent on another person's 2020 Federal Income Tax return (e.g., a parent or guardian), submit the first two pages of that income tax return as well.
-If you, or your parent/guardian, did not file taxes in 2020, submit the 2019 return.
+- 2021 Federal Income Tax Returns: To demonstrate eligibility for KHOP, we require financial information.
+Please provide the first two pages of your 2021 Federal Income Tax return in PDF format.
+If you were claimed as a dependent on another person's 2021 Federal Income Tax return (e.g., a parent or guardian), submit the first two pages of that income tax return as well.
+If you, or your parent/guardian, did not file taxes in 2021, submit the 2020 return.
 If neither your parent/guardian nor you filed taxes in the past two years, submit a copy of your financial aid award letter from the most recent academic year.
 If neither your parent/guardian nor you have filed taxes in the last two years and you have not received financial aid in the past two years, submit a brief explanation of how you have paid for your college education.
 Note: Do not send copies of your W-2 forms.
 Please redact (black out) all social security and tax-ID numbers on tax documents.
 Please name your tax documents: Last Name-First Name-Tax Document.pdf

-- Letter(s) of recommendation: we require one and will accept up to two letters of recommendation.
+- Letter(s) of recommendation: letters of recommendation and signed waiver forms must be sent to us directly by their authors.
+They cannot be submitted by applicants.
+We require one and will accept up to two letters of recommendation.
 If you are submitting only one letter of recommendation, it must come from a professor who taught you at the college or university level.
 The letter should describe in detail your academic and personal qualifications and accomplishments.
 Letters of recommendation should be emailed in PDF format to firstname.lastname@example.org directly from their authors, and they must include completed waiver forms .